majeau-bettez/opendata_jie/dataDescriptor_guidelines.md

 Guidelines for Data Descriptor articles
 =======================================

-Each *Data Descriptor* article will focus on the methodology for building or expanding a dataset, the different quality controls that ensure its validity, along with the scope, properties and features of this dataset.
+XXXXXXXEach *Data Descriptor* article will focus on the methodology for building or expanding a dataset, the different quality controls that ensure its validity, along with the scope, properties and features of this dataset.
 Articles presented to this section should not test a scientific hypothesis or present